The Biggest Reason For Failure On The Transformation Journey

-I was asked on a recent Q&A why a client may fail on the RNT Journey.
+I was asked on a recent Q&A why a member may fail on the RNT Journey.

 Over the years I’ve come to see clear differences between those who succeed and those who don’t.
 Those who succeed get into the shape of their life, and stay there.
 They’re able to harness the power of the physical as the vehicle to achieve amazing things in all areas of their life.
 They transform, they don’t just change temporarily.